Cook2LTL: Translating Cooking Recipes to LTL Formulae using Large Language Models: Abstract

 \section{Abstract}

-Cooking recipes are especially challenging to translate to robot plans as they feature rich linguistic complexity, temporally-extended interconnected tasks, and an almost infinite space of possible actions.
-Our key insight is that combining a source of background cooking domain knowledge with a formalism capable of handling the temporal richness of cooking recipes could enable the extraction of unambiguous, robot-executable plans.
-In this work, we use Linear Temporal Logic (LTL) as a formal language expressible enough to model the temporal nature of cooking recipes.
-Leveraging pre-trained Large Language Models (LLMs), we present a system that translates instruction steps from an arbitrary cooking recipe found on the internet to a series of LTL formulae, grounding high-level cooking actions to a set of primitive actions that are executable by a manipulator in a kitchen environment.
-Our approach makes use of a caching scheme, dynamically building a queryable action library at runtime, significantly decreasing LLM API calls ($-51\%$), latency ($-59\%$) and cost ($-42\%$) compared to a baseline that queries the LLM for every newly encountered action at runtime.
-We demonstrate the transferability of our system in a realistic simulation platform through showcasing a set of simple cooking tasks.
+Cooking recipes are challenging to translate to robot plans as they feature rich linguistic complexity, temporally-extended interconnected tasks, and an almost infinite space of possible actions.
+Our key insight is that combining a source of cooking domain knowledge with a formalism that captures the temporal richness of cooking recipes could enable the extraction of unambiguous, robot-executable plans.
+In this work, we use Linear Temporal Logic (LTL) as a formal language expressive enough to model the temporal nature of cooking recipes.
+Leveraging a pretrained Large Language Model (LLM), we present Cook2LTL, a system that translates instruction steps from an arbitrary cooking recipe found on the internet to a set of LTL formulae, grounding high-level cooking actions to a set of primitive actions that are executable by a manipulator in a kitchen environment.
+Cook2LTL makes use of a caching scheme that dynamically builds a queryable action library at runtime.
+We instantiate Cook2LTL in a realistic simulation environment (AI2-THOR), and evaluate its performance across a series of cooking recipes.
+We demonstrate that our system significantly decreases LLM API calls ($-51\%$), latency ($-59\%$), and cost ($-42\%$) compared to a baseline that queries the LLM for every newly encountered action at runtime.